The Long and Winding Road: April 1970

 Spector nonetheless succeeded in overdubbing "The Long and Winding Road", using eight violins, four violas, four cellos, three trumpets, three trombones, two guitars, and a choir of fourteen women.
-The orchestra was scored and conducted by Richard Hewson, a young London arranger who had worked with Apple artists Mary Hopkin and James Taylor.
-This lush orchestral treatment was in direct contrast to the Beatles' stated intentions for a "real" recording when they began work on Get Back.
+The orchestra was scored and conducted by Richard Hewson, a young London arranger who had worked with Apple Corps artists Mary Hopkin and James Taylor.
+According to technical engineer Brian Gibson, Spector removed one of McCartney's vocal tracks on the original recording to accommodate for his arrangements.
+Additionally, writers Jean-Michel Guesdon and Philippe Margotin comment that Harrison's guitar and Preston's piano parts "disappeared" as Spector produced the final mix.
+This lush orchestral treatment directly contradicted the Beatles' stated intentions for a "real" recording when they began work on Get Back.
+However, Apple executive Neil Aspinall would later recall: "I'm not sure that anyone said, 'It's got to be what a four or five piece band could do, Phil; no overdubbing and orchestras ...
+They just gave the tapes to him and he did what Phil Spector does."

 On 2 April, Spector sent each of the Beatles an acetate of the completed album with a note saying: "If there is anything you'd like done to the album, let me know and I'll be glad to help ...
-If you wish, please call me about anything regarding the album tonight."
+If you wish, please call me about anything regarding the album tonight", along with a lengthy letter justifying his changes.
 All four Beatles, including McCartney, sent Spector a telegram giving their approval.